AFanaei/django-tutorial-step-by-step/slides/1-overview.md

 ### why is default pagination slow

-- Counting number of items.
+- Counting number of items. [why?](https://www.cybertec-postgresql.com/en/postgresql-count-made-fast/)
+  - wasn't it possible to store count seperately?
+  - we have index counting number of items using an index should be trivial!
 - offset-limit pagination becomes slower in high pages

 ---

-### use keyset paginaiton
+### Limit-Offset

 ```sql
 SELECT *